-If p is small, the network has properties similar to a regular lattice, and if p is large, properties of an ER graph.
+The WS model properties vary according to the value of p: if p is too small, the network has properties similar to a regular lattice, and if p is too large, properties of an ER graph.

-We can observe this transition by comparing how the Clustering (C) and average distance (d) change when varying p, compared with the network when p = 0, i.e., a regular lattice.
+We can observe this transition by comparing how the Clustering (C) and average distance (L) change when varying p, compared with the network when p = 0, i.e., a regular lattice.